utumno86/BlogPosts/TechAdvice.md

 2) **Make connections with the developers in your community.**

  Tampa/St.Pete, for example, has the Suncoast Developer's Guild (which contains Suncoast.js and The Tampa Ruby Brigade as part of it's greater umbrella).
-Alternatively, you can just troll Meetup.com for local meetups for Ruby, Python, Javascript, or Java.
+Alternatively, you can just troll Meetup.com for local meetups for Ruby, Python, Javascript, Java, or .Net.
 Coding meetups are great for meeting people that can help you with specific coding problems, and they are also crucial for making connections that can get you a job later.
 Most new hires (at least in Tampa) get in through word of mouth.

 3) **Be nice to recruiters**